ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 An Attest Key triple record relates one or more cryptographic keys to an Attesting Environment.
 The cryptographic keys are wielded by an Attesting Environment that collects measurements from a Target Environment.
 The cryptographic keys sign Evidence.

+Attest Key triples instruct a Verifier to perform key validation checks, such as revocation, certificate path construction & verification, or proof of possession.
-The Verifier SHOULD perform offline verification of key contained in Attest Key triples.
+The Verifier SHOULD perform offline verification of keys contained in Attest Key triples.

 When Attest Key triples are contained in a CoRIM, it endorses that the keys were securely provisioned to the named Attesting Environment.
 Additional details about how a key was provisioned or is protected may be asserted using Endorsements such as  `endorsed-triples`.